isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Next time you run craft you can choose 'myprices' from the list under the Advanced Tab , Press Load and then the Submit Queue button and you can then start crafting what you need.

+typing /craft myprices  will also start craft and auto-load the myprices list then start crafting automatically.

 The Sell TAB
 ============